 - SEO - Google has announced that they will take site security into account when ranking websites on a search engine.
 When your school has SSL enabled on every page, it will rank higher on search engine results and be seen by more people.

-CAUTION: Teachable utilizes a wildcard SSL certificate, which is only valid for a single level of subdomains (e.g. schoolname.teachable.com).
-If you are using a multi-level domain (e.g. www.schoolname.teachable.com), then your school will display a 404 error message.
+CAUTION: When using a Teachable subdomain, SSL applies to one level of subdomains (e.g. schoolname.teachable.com).
+Adding a multi-level domain (e.g. www.schoolname.teachable.com) will display an error message.

 To better understand mixed content, see this blurb from Google's support documentation on mixed content: